 The blindness cane

-When there is snow outside, I use my marshmallow tip cane like I do everyday; however, a few of my friends have found great success with using a snow cane, which reminds me of the shape of a hockey stick.
+When there is snow outside, I use my marshmallow tip cane like I do everyday.
+A few of my friends have found great success with using a snow cane, which reminds me of the shape of a hockey stick.
 I did get a snow cane eventually, and found that I really liked it, but it was annoying to use indoors and I didn’t feel like carrying two canes with me.

-I walk slowly using my blindness cane in the snow, using a wider range of motion than I normally do, and I always have a human guide with me even if conditions do not appear to be icy, like this morning.
+It’s important to walk slowly and use a wider range of motion than normal when walking in the snow.
+I always have a human guide with me even if conditions do not appear to be icy, like this morning.
 When walking in the snow, my cane leaves a trail in the shape of the letter S, which some people mistake for snake tracks.

 Also, no matter what, do NOT let anyone try and lick your cane.
-Sounds strange, but I had someone ask me that while I was walking this morning, and I had no idea how to respond other than confusion.
+Sounds strange, but I had someone ask me that while I was walking this morning.
+I had no idea how to respond other than confusion.

 Not fingerless gloves, fingerless glove.
 I wear a normal winter glove on one hand and a fingerless one on the other.
 I got a couple packages of fingerless gloves at Target for about $3 each and they have been amazing.
 The material keeps my palm warm, but I can still easily feel the feedback from my cane and detect ice and other hazards.
 My fingers do go numb if I am outside for long periods of time, but I found this solution great for navigating to class or other short distances.

-My neck is very sensitive to cold, and while my coat does a great job at covering a lot of my neck, it doesn’t help if my hair is blowing everywhere.
-This beanie from Amazon is fantastic and I love the lighter color as well as the fact it covers my ears completely.
+My neck is very sensitive to cold.
+While my coat does a great job at covering a lot of my neck, it doesn’t help if my hair is blowing everywhere.
+I like this beanie because it covers my ears completely.

 Longer length coat